Myelination

-Myelinogenesis is the formation and development of myelin sheaths in the nervous system, typically initiated in late prenatal neurodevelopment and continuing throughout postnatal development.
-Myelinogenesis continues throughout the lifespan to support learning and memory via neural circuit plasticity as well as remyelination following injury.
+Myelination, or myelinogenesis, is the formation and development of myelin sheaths in the nervous system, typically initiated in late prenatal neurodevelopment and continuing throughout postnatal development.
+The term myelinogenesis is also sometimes used to differentiate the very early stages of embryonic myelination.

+Myelin is formed by oligodendrocytes in the central nervous system and Schwann cells in the peripheral nervous system.
+Myelination continues throughout the lifespan to support learning and memory via neural circuit plasticity as well as remyelination following injury.
 Successful myelination of axons increases action potential speed by enabling saltatory conduction, which is essential for timely signal conduction between spatially separate brain regions, as well as provides metabolic support to neurons.

 Stages

 Myelin is formed by oligodendrocytes in the central nervous system and Schwann cells in the peripheral nervous system.
-Therefore, the first stage of myelinogenesis is often defined as the differentiation of oligodendrocyte progenitor cells or Schwann cell progenitors into their mature counterparts, followed by myelin formation around axons.
+Therefore, the first stage of myelinogenesis is often defined as the differentiation of oligodendrocyte progenitor cells (OPCs) or Schwann cell progenitors into their mature counterparts, followed by myelin formation around axons.

 The oligodendrocyte lineage can be further classified into four stages based on their relation to the onset of myelination: